 New updates come with well-optimized features which ensure your site’s safety against the threats.
 Make sure your theme is compatible with your latest WordPress version, so your website runs at peak performance.

 3. Optimize Your Database And Clean Up Regularly

-WordPress has a handy plugin named WP Optimize to clean up your database regularly.
-The plugin gives you an advantage of improving your website performance.
-By installing the plugin, you can clean auto draft posts, clean up all post revisions, remove unapproved, spam comments, transient options, Trackbacks, and Pingbacks.
+WordPress has a handy plugin named WP-Optimize to clean up your database regularly.
+The plugin gives you the advantage of improving your website performance.
+By installing the plugin, you can clean auto-draft posts, clean up all post revisions, remove unapproved, spam comments, transient options, Trackbacks, and Pingbacks.